 To be considered for Early Entry admission students must:

-Incoming Early Entry students for 2018 have an average ACT score of 28.06 and an average GPA of 3.88, and over half of the students are Mississippians.
+Incoming Early Entry students in 2023 had an average ACT score of 27 and an average GPA of 3.9, and about half of the students are in-state.

 A Progressive Entry (PE) option is also available to Early Entry students wanting to complete their coursework in an accelerated timeframe (2 years instead of 3 years) by taking summer courses.
 Students eligible for PE usually transfer numerous dual enrollment and AP coursework from high school.
-Prospective students do not apply for PE, as placement in PE is determined during advising at orientation with Dr. Chelsea Bennett, assistant dean of student services in Oxford.
-For more information about Progressive Entry please contact Lindsey Cooper, coordinator of admissions at firstname.lastname@example.org.
+Prospective students do not apply for PE, as placement in PE is determined during advising at orientation.
+For more information about Progressive Entry please contact Lindsey Cooper, coordinator of admissions at email@example.com.